 Her work draws on parallels of writer Terry Pratchett’s Discworld Series, luring you into a fantasy space where more than meets the eye.
 We might not quite be living on the back of a giant turtle floating through space, but a close examination of her paintings can lead you on a long journey down the rabbit hole.

 Harmonious (2015) looks like a tree containing many plump and ripe fruits ready to be picked and savored.
 On closer inspection you see a panda resting and then an owl sleeping with one eye open.
 Then you notice a bear, a leopard and other predators all snoozing away.
-It’s a beautiful image, all these beasts resting harmoniously together, surrounded by an abundance of juicy colorful fruits.
-At once the painting is so simple yet supremely detailed at the same time.
+It’s a beautiful image, all these beasts resting harmoniously together, surrounded by an abundance of juicy colourful fruits.
+At once the painting is so simple yet supremely detailed.

 But where does Zhao Na’s inspiration come from?
 “My inspiration comes from the observation and feeling of life, such as the Sleeping Forest (2012), which was inspired by my life experience.
 Survive in disasters, perish in comfort.”